If you identify as LGBT, there are ways that schools can support you

 - helping you find out about support groups near you;

-- addressing any bullying or negative language being used in school.
+- dealing seriously with any bullying or negative language being used in school.

 Schools across Scotland work hard to be inclusive.
 But there is always more to learn.
 LGBT Youth Scotland and the Scottish Trans Alliance have lots of good ideas for how schools can support transgender pupils.
 Here are some of their key principles for schools, which apply just as much to lesbian, gay and bisexual young people as to trans young people.